garlsecurity/login.farm/README.md

 # login.farm Documentation

+The ***login.farm*** project is meant to be a secure identity manager for distributed identities.
+What if you have virtual machines on Amazon, Rackspace or local premises?
+What if you have some different web apps but you don't really have an openldap or active directory as it's overkill?
+The project is here to help!
+It comes with built-in 2FA for Android and iOS to make sure you'll never be hacked by smart bots.

-Contributions are welcome, please contact me on gpaterno@gpaterno.com
+Contributions to the docuemntation are welcome, please contact me on gpaterno@gpaterno.com

 Useful links: